Shahla Ghobadi

 Profile

 Before joining academia, I worked for 7 years in the automobile, eScience, and software industries in Asia and Australia as a consultant and project manager.
 I have also engaged with executives and scientists across various industries and advised startups about mobile apps and online services.
-The following webinar is an industry-focused session sharing one of my articles on diverse teams, generations, and digital development.
-The industry has inspired and significantly enriched my research on collaboration in software development firms and social change.
+The industry has inspired my research on collaboration in development firms and social change.
 In 2006, I wrote a book on System Dynamics in Farsi.
 Published by a premier local management publisher, the book has helped a wide range of professionals and students to apply system thinking and modelling in research and profession.

 Qualifications